 A is not necessarily a conflict of interest.
 Under Article III, Section 2, a person with a Financial Interest has a conflict of interest only if the appropriate board or committee decides that a conflict of interest exists.

 “Other Interests” means that a director, principal officer, or member of a committee with board-delegated powers shall not be deemed to have a direct or indirect Financial Interest solely because that person is an officer, director, member or potential program beneficiary of a not-for-profit entity that is applying to the Company for a grant or other support.

 1. Duty to Disclose In connection with any actual or possible conflicts of interest, an Interested Person must disclose the existence and nature of his or her Financial Interest and must be given the opportunity to disclose all material facts to the directors and members of committees with board-delegated powers considering the proposed transaction or arrangement.
 To avoid any appearance of impropriety or favoritism on the part of the Company, a person buy phentermine having any other interest in an applicant entity as described in Article II, Section 3, must disclose the existence and nature of that interest before participating in any discussion of, or vote on, potential Company support for that applicant; but the existence of such an interest alone shall not prevent him or her from subsequently discussing or voting on Company actions relating to that applicant.

 2. Determining Whether a Conflict of Interest Exists.
-After disclosure of the Financial Interest and all material facts, and after any discussion with the Interested Person, he/she shall leave the board or committee meeting while the Financial Interest is discussed and voted upon providing he is to buy ativan online.
+After disclosure of the Financial Interest and all material facts, and after any discussion with the Interested Person, he/she shall leave the board or committee meeting while the Financial Interest is discussed and voted upon providing he is to order ativan.
 The remaining board or committee members shall decide if a conflict of interest exists.